 Formononetin found in herbal

-Formononetin is an isoflavonoid phytoestrogen found in foods and certain herbs such as red clover and black cohosh.
+Formononetin is an isoflavonoid phytoestrogen found in foods and certain herbs such as red clover, black cohosh and Astragalus herb.

 Formononetin in black cohosh